-However, not all insurance companies are created equal.
-If you are looking for the cheapest car insurance in Arizona, some insurance providers are better than others.
-Keep reading to see which companies offer the cheapest auto insurance in Arizona.
+However, not all car insurance companies are created equal.
+If you are looking for the cheapest car insurance in Arizona, some insurance providers are likely to be a better fit.

 The cheapest car insurance in Arizona

 Geico is a great choice for drivers who are looking for cheap car insurance in Arizona.
-The average annual full coverage premium is $892 and the average minimum coverage premium is $259.
-In addition to low premiums, Geico customers can save money by taking advantage of discounts.
+The average annual full coverage premium is $916 and the average annual minimum coverage premium is $326.
+In addition to low premiums, Geico customers may be able to save additional money by taking advantage of the company’s numerous discounts.
 Geico has discounts for safe drivers, good students, military members, federal employees, employer groups, bundling policies and having vehicle safety features, like airbags and daytime running lights.

-Mercury’s average annual full coverage premium is $1,288 and the average minimum coverage premium is $286.
-In addition to affordable rates, Mercury has great customer service and good coverage options.
-Arizona drivers can also take advantage of discounts for having an anti-theft system, paying your premium in full, being a good driver, being a good student, signing up for autopay and enrolling in Mercury’s safe driver discount program, RealDrive®.
+Mercury’s average annual full coverage premium is $1,274, and the average annual minimum coverage premium is $380.
+Arizona drivers can also take advantage of discounts for having an anti-theft system, paying their premium in full, being a good student and signing up for autopay.
+Policyholders may earn extra savings by participating in Mercury’s mileage tracking program, RealDrive.

 Affordable coverage for Arizona drivers